mifth/BXAtlas/README.md

 - Select an object in ObjectMode.
 - Go to UV panel and press the Generate button.

-Unfortunately, the project is finished to 50% due to some issues with the XAtlas library itself.
+Unfortunately, the project is finished to 50% due to some issues with the XAtlas library.

 Problems:
 - AddUVMesh() breaks UVs.